HarshaVardhan-NITP/Face-Recognition/README.md

 # This Application is scripted in python
 # Used pre Trained Multi tasking cascading convolutional neural networks for face detection.
 # Used Pre Trained Face Recognition for recognition of faces.
+# Also used Facial LandMarks for special Drawings on Faces :).